theKashey/react-imported-component/README.md

  - Prerendering support - `printDrainHydrateMarks` could be called from user space, so headless __browser could be your server__.

  👌 Not as good with
- - Loads chunks only after the main one
+ - Loads chunks only after the main one, as long as loader code is bundled inside the maion chunk.
- - Not an issue with progressive hydration
+ - Not an issue with the `progressive hydration`, and might provide a better UX via feature detection.

 `imported-component` would help you to deliver a better SSR or Prerendering experience with `babel-plugin` only.
 It does not have a real server side logic.